I've been privileged to serve the people of Indiana.

 Oh, oh, well, we don't have a problem.

-We we'll help her.
+We'll help her.

 We're planning on doing that same thing.

-I just wanted to make sure that you back to what I said, because we've done this before.
+I just wanted to make sure that you back to what I said because we've done this before.

 And the only class that didn't get to see the second part were my two daughters' classes.

-The parents had to come watch it, and it's a lie.
+The parents had to come watch it.

-It's a full-fledged life.
+It's a full-fledged lie.

-What you don't have teachers anymore, you have propagandists and activists.
+You have propagandists and activists.

 True.